 It is absolutely essential that you do book your attraction entry in advance for most of these attractions.
-Ticket lines get really really long in Rome, especially in the summer months, and you don’t want to waste time standing in line, especially with such a short time in Rome.
+Ticket lines can get really really long in Rome, especially in the summer months, and you don’t want to waste your day in Rome standing in line.

 For the attractions we recommend, you’ll want to purchase advance tickets for the Vatican, the Colosseum and St. Peter’s Basilica.
 You can do that here:

 - Skip the line tickets for the Vatican here on GetYourGuide and here on the official site (both include Sistine Chapel.)